The Holmes County

 Why should I be concerned with Falls?
 Falls are an epidemic among our elders and are the number one cause of injuries leading to ER visits, hospital stays and deaths in Ohioans age 65+.
 An older Ohioan is injured in a fall every two minutes on average, resulting in an emergency department visit every eight minutes, two hospitalizations per hour, and three deaths each day.
 Despite these statistics, older adults can take action now.
-Falls are not a normal part of the aging process and most falls are preventable.
-So EMPOWER yourself with knowledge, ENGAGE yourself in life, and get EXCITED about where healthy living can lead you!
+Falls are NOT a normal part of the aging process and most falls are preventable.
+So, EMPOWER yourself with knowledge, ENGAGE yourself in life, and get EXCITED about where healthy living can lead you!

 Empower yourself with the knowledge of falls prevention through participating in a FREE home safety assessment.
 This assessment is an educational service to promote falls awareness in and around the home.
 The Health District offers FREE home safety modification items to Holmes County residents 65 and older, which include: nightlights, tap lights, step stools, Yak Trax (ice traction device for winter wear shoes), reacher/grabbers, and contrasting carpet tape.

-By engaging your body in physical activity on a daily basis, you can develop the added strength, balance, and flexibility needed to prevent falls and/ or decrease the serious injuries related to a fall.
+By engaging your body in physical activity on a daily basis, you can develop the added strength, balance, and flexibility needed to prevent falls and/ or decrease serious injuries related to a fall.